qdrant/landing_page/qdrant-landing/content/documentation/integrations/autogen.md

 # 2. create a QdrantRetrieveUserProxyAgent instance named "qdrantagent"
 # By default, the human_input_mode is "ALWAYS", which means the agent will ask for human input at every step.
 We set it to "NEVER" here.
 # `docs_path` is the path to the docs directory.
 By default, it is set to "./docs".
 Here we specify a custom path.
+# `task` indicates the kind of task we're working on.
+In this example, it's a `code` task.
 # `chunk_token_size` is the chunk token size for the retrieve chat.
 By default, it is set to `max_tokens * 0.6`, here we set it to 2000.
 # We use an in-memory QdrantClient instance here.
 Not recommended for production.

 ragproxyagent = QdrantRetrieveUserProxyAgent(
     name="qdrantagent",
     human_input_mode="NEVER",